914RobbLeustean/MPP/README.md

-# MMPP
+# MPP
-Vinted type application
+Vinted type application with user-to-user interaction, different payment options, email alerts and more.